NBISweden/excelerate-scRNAseq/README.md

 27-05-2019 - 29.05.2019

 ### Location
 The event is organised at the CSC Training Facilities located in the premises of CSC at Keilaranta 14, Espoo, Finland.
-The best way to reach us is by public transportation; more detailed travel tips are available.
+The best way to reach us is by public transportation; more detailed travel tips are available [here](https://www.csc.fi/how-to-reach-us).

 ### Prerequisities
 In order to participate in this course you should have prior experience in using R.